rittmananalytics/ra_dbt_to_dataform/README.md

 5. **Macro Conversion**:
    - The MacroConverter transforms dbt macros into Dataform JavaScript functions.
-   - Complex macros are converted using the OpenAI API.
+   - Macros are converted using the OpenAI API, for manual review, correction and completion

 6. **Syntax Checking and Correction**:
    - The SyntaxChecker uses the OpenAI API to verify and correct Dataform syntax in converted files.